stevegrunwell/mcavoy/CONTRIBUTING.md

 $ grunt
 ```

+### Building a new release

+New releases are built via Grunt; running `grunt build` will create a new `dist/` directory with the distributable version of the plugin.

 ## Branching strategy

-> **Note:** This workflow will take effect after the first public release of the plugin.

 This project follows [the Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow):